alexandremendoncaalvaro/install-opencv-dlib-raspbian/README.md

 >It will install OpenCV 4.1.1, for another version just type the number at the end of the command, like:
 ~/install-opencv-dlib-raspbian/install.sh 4.1.1

 *Get some coffee...
-It´ll take a while
+It´ll take a while, actually hours...

 ## Install Dlib on Raspbian